nrkno/tv-automation-sofie-code-standard-preset/README.md

 - Typescript 4 or above, e.g. `~4.0` with an up-to-date `ts-lib`
 - `jest` and `ts-jest`, if using

 **Remove** any other linting configurations or linters.
 Also, `node-license-validator` is no longer required.
+Remove libraries that are re-exported by this project `husky`, `lint-staged` and `prettier`

 ### Files